 When a loved one is in emotional and physical pain, family members are impacted in many ways.
 These dynamics create feelings of helplessness, sadness, anxiety, and fear about the future health and well being of their loved one.
 It also alters the dynamics of marital and partner relationships by adding a caregiving component.
 The stress taken on by the partner of a fibromyalgia patient is often overlooked and should be addressed.

-Researchers at the University of Missouri looked at how the diagnosis of fibromyalgia affected the mental health of marital partners.
-They concluded that fibromyalgia is hard on both spouses due to its life changing nature.
+Family members of fibromyalgia patients have a greater prevalence of mood disorders.6 Family members may need support in addition to the FMS patient.
+Researchers have found that fibromyalgia is hard on both spouses due to its life-changing nature.
 They also found a strong link between fibromyalgia and feelings of depression and fatigue.
-These feelings can lead to marital struggles.9
+These feelings can lead to marital struggles.7

 What May Worsen Mental Health in Those With Fibromyalgia?